 Wraparound clarity.
 In small primaries, breakfast and after-school provision can change as staffing and demand change; confirm arrangements early if childcare is a deciding factor.

-Swanton Abbott Community Primary School looks like a high-performing small primary, with 2024 KS2 results that sit clearly above England averages and a calm culture backed by formal review.
-It is likely to suit families who value a close-knit setting, clear routines, and strong core outcomes in reading, writing and maths.
-The main constraint is practical rather than educational, admission can be competitive, and families should approach the process with realistic expectations.
+Swanton Abbott Community Primary School looks like a close-knit small primary with a calm culture backed by formal review, but its current KS2 profile is more mixed than the older results suggested.
+It is likely to suit families who value a close-knit setting and clear routines, while the main constraint remains practical: admission can be competitive, and families should approach the process with realistic expectations.

 It has a Good Ofsted status, with the most recent inspection (5 May 2023) confirming the school continues to be Good.
-Its 2024 Key Stage 2 outcomes are also strong, with 86% reaching the expected standard in reading, writing and maths combined, above the England average of 62%.
+In the current Key Stage 2 dataset, 50% reached the expected standard in reading, writing and maths combined, and 10% reached the higher standard.

-Norfolk provides catchment maps for the 2026 to 2027 admissions cycle, and the catchment school for a child depends on the home address used on the application.
-Families should check the published catchment mapping and the oversubscription criteria when deciding preferences.
+Norfolk provides catchment maps for each admissions cycle, and the catchment school for a child depends on the home address used on the application.
+Families should check the current catchment mapping and the oversubscription criteria when deciding preferences.

 Norfolk notes wraparound childcare may be available for primary-age children, sometimes covering 8am to 6pm, either on-site or via another local setting.
 Provision varies, so families should confirm the current offer directly with the school.